FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 ---
 #### **Story #2**

-As an attendee, I want to be able to mention a specific part of the presentation with my question (like a slide) to help the host better understand it.
+As an attendee, I want to be able to mention a specific part of the presentation with my question (like a slide) to help the speaker better understand it.

 _User interface mockups_